 Academic Year Information

-Country Camp offers three trimesters of academic year programing for elementary school students (K-7).
-We are currently accepting inquiries about the 2023-2024 school year.
-Please email our Director Janet Schlapkohl with questions or to request an application form.
+Country Camp offers three trimesters of academic year programing for elementary school students (K-6) along with a select number of 4-year-old students.
+We are currently accepting students for the 2024-2025 school year.
+Please email our Director Janet Schlapkohl with questions, to set up a visit, and/or to request an application form.
+Academic year programming runs from 8:30am-3:30pm M-F. We begin after Labor Day and end with graduation the last week in May.

 1. IPI: This option does not require a child to register with the Iowa City School District (ICCSD).
 Instruction is supervised under Janet Schlapkohl’s teaching license and using our curriculum.
 Janet has a Master Teacher license with the State of Iowa and her folder number is available upon request.

 2. ICHSAP: This option requires a child to be enrolled with ICCSD as a homeschool student, but the instruction takes place at Country Camp using our curriculum.
 This option requires periodic contact with an assigned ICCSD homeschool assistance teacher.
 ICHSAP students have the option of taking the annual basic skills exam.
-They also have the option of attending ICCSD programming, but we do not currently encourage students to attend public school programming as we are limiting potential COVID-19 exposure.
+They also have the option of attending ICCSD programming.

 About Our Instructors